Arijit097/Weather-App/README.md

 # Weather-App
 A weather prediction app made using HTML,CSS & javaScript.
-The Weather Api used for this project: openweathermap Api Backgrounds are taken from: https://www.pexels.com/
+The Weather Api used for this project: openweathermap Api.

+Backgrounds are taken from: https://www.pexels.com/